-- There are many things you can do as a parent to help your child grow up healthy and well adjusted: - Give him lots of love and care. - Set fair but firm rules. - Enforce the rules each time they are needed. - Teach your child to be responsible for his actions and to respect others. - Teach him your family values and the difference between right and wrong. - Your child wants and needs your love and your praise.
+- There are many things you can do as a parent to help your child grow up healthy and well adjusted: - Give him lots of love and care. - Set fair but firm rules. - Enforce the rules each time it is needed. - Teach your child to be responsible for his actions and to respect others. - Teach him your family values and the difference between right and wrong. - Your child wants and needs your love and your praise.
 Hug him, and tell him that you love him often.
 Tell him when he does something that pleases you.
-Thank him when he does something nice. - Your child may want to help around the house.
-Give him small jobs, such as picking his clothes and toys up off the floor and setting the table. - Read with your child each day.
+Thank him when he does something nice. - Your child can help around the house.
+Give him regular jobs, such as doing the dishes and cleaning his room.
+Have him help with care of pets. - Read with your child each day.
 Let him choose the stories.
 Visit a nearby library often. - Doing well in school is important to your child.
 Talk with your child each day about what happened at school and about his friends.
 Be positive, and support your child. - Make sure he completes any homework. - Stay in touch with teachers, and ask for updates on your child's progress. - Take time out for yourself.
 Ask someone you trust to watch your child while you do something alone, with your spouse or with a friend. - Be sure to check out the background of caregivers you do not know. - If your child does not behave, be calm but firm.
-Set a good example of how you want him to behave. - If he refuses to listen to you, place him in "time out" for 4 to 5 minutes.
-Have him sit by himself in a safe place.
-You may also take a privilege away, such as watching a video. - Be consistent.
+Set a good example of how you want him to behave. - If he refuses to listen to you, set consequences.
+Take a privilege away, such as TV time. - Be consistent.
 Only make rules that you can carry out.
 If you say you are going to do something, do it.